mardigiorgio/PiGuard/README.md

 ## Web Interface

-After installation, visit `http://YOUR_PI_IP:8080` to access the web interface:
+After installation, visit `http://YOUR_PI_IP:8080` to access the web interface.

+**Login:**
+- You'll be prompted to login with credentials configured during installation
+- Default username: `admin`
+- Password: Set during installation or found in `/etc/piguard/wids.yaml`
+- Sessions last 24 hours

 **Main tabs:**
 - **Overview** - See what's happening on your network right now